 Is it scary if an episode of “Black Mirror” becomes reality?
 More than sixty percent of the American honeybee population has died off within the last ten years.
 If the bees continue to die at the current rate, we might soon need robotic bees to help us!

-To put it in perspective, each year California need more than two million bee colonies for the almond industry alone.
+Three out of four crops around the world rely on bees for pollination.
+Today bees are responsible for 30% of the world’s food production.
+To put it in perspective, each and every year California needs more than two million bee colonies for the almond industry alone.